How Can A Chiropractor Treat Whiplash in Littleton?

 - Instrument-assisted therapy: Instrument-assisted techniques are a non-thrusting method that chiropractors often use.
 Using a specialized hand-held device, the chiropractor will apply force without trusting into the spine.
 Also Graston technique an instrument-assisted technique is used to treat injured soft tissues.
 The chiro can perform gentle repeated strokes using the instrument over the injured area.
 Besides whiplash, this kind of stimulation is beneficial for older people who have degenerative joint syndrome.

 - Chiropractic advice on ergonomic: Chiropractors offer whiplash treatment suggestions to perform every day with minimal body strain.
 That can address factors including work, home, or recreational activities that can propagate the dysfunctions that are caused by whiplash accidents.
 Furthermore, the professionals can teach better “use of self” as well as stress reduction ways to help ease whiplash pain.

-If you are experiencing whiplash pain, a chiropractor in Littleton and Columbine can treat your body as a whole.
+If you are experiencing whiplash pain, a chiropractor in Littleton can treat your body as a whole.
 He or she will examine the underlying cause of the pain and develops a tailored treatment depending on the severity of the injury.
 More so, an emphasis on prevention and self-care at Littleton Chiropractic as the key to body upkeep will be advocated.
 This allows you to have short and long term pain relief.

 8:00am - 6:00pm